Cancer prevalence in Africa special focus of report

 In 2008 deaths from cancer in Africa totaled 512,400, with 681,000 new cases.
 According to the Global Cancer Facts & Figures 2nd edition, cancer in Africa may be receiving little attention from public health officials because of the prevalence of AIDS/HIV infection, malaria, and tuberculosis that take precedence and from limited resources.

-The findings also raise concerns that more will develop cancer as unhealthy lifestyle practices continue to emerge from economic development that include smoking, poor diets and physical inactivity.
+The findings also raise concerns that more people will develop cancer as unhealthy lifestyle practices continue to emerge from economic development that include smoking, poor diets and physical inactivity.

 Among cancer types that are pressing concerns are cervix, liver, Kaposi sarcoma, urinary bladder cancers that come from infectious agents and dominate in Africa.
 Many are diagnosed in later stages from lack of education of symptoms and poor screening and prevention programs.
 Compared to the United States, cancer survival rates in Africa are especially low.
 The report shows five year survival for breast cancer is under 50 percent in Gambia, Uganda, and Algeria, compared to nearly 90 percent in the United States.